charliejuc/edit_backup/README.md

 From now on when we edit a file with vim, that is going to be saved in "EDITOR_BACKUP_PATH" inside "edit_backup_< USERNAME >" folder.

+**WARNING RUNNING WITH SUDO:** Remember to set environment variables for root user or use "sudo -E" to keep the current user environment.